rbuerki/Data-Engineering-Nanodegree/3_cassandra_data_modelling_project/README.md

-# Project: Data Modeling with Postgres
+# Project: Data Modeling with Cassandra

 The goal of this very simple project ist to develop small NoSQL-DB for analyzing / answering three specific queries.
 This project starts with an ETL part and then creates a small **Cassandra keyspace (3 tables)** from a directory of csv files, containing logs on user activity and metadata on the songs in a music streaming app.
 (Note: The data is not included in this repository.)